“Empty promises as usual”: Mzansi doubts ANC's vow to ease cost of living woes

 South Africans remain doubtful

-While Kubayi’s comments appeared good on paper, social media users weren’t reassured.
+While Kubayi’s comments appeared promising on paper, social media users weren’t reassured.

 Many commented that the cost of living was high because of the ANC.